- Urine marking is a common behavior in dogs — Intact, or unneutered, dogs are especially prone to marking due to higher levels of testosterone.

-It’s never fun to find Fido with their leg up marking your couch or wall.
+It’s never fun to find Fido with their leg up marking your couch or wall with urine.
 Marking is a very common dog behavior, especially in male dogs that aren’t neutered.
 While common, it’s frustrating to constantly clean up pee spots — especially if you don’t find them until hours later!

 With a little training, you can help your dog learn to only mark outside.
 Here are nine effective tips to prevent your dog from marking in the house.